pointertoeric/nginx-dynamic-route/README.md

           # set $dynamic to route header value
 	  auth_request_set $dynamic $upstream_http_x_route;
           # then dispatch API call to backend
-          # Note $upstream will evaluate from a map config whcch map $dynamic to $upstream, see below
+          # Note $upstream will be evaluated from a map config which map $dynamic to $upstream, see below
           # so if route header is us1, it will map to upstream us1
 	  proxy_pass http://$upstream;
 		  }